mikeburkat/gallery-3/index.md

 ### Master Bathroom
 * Light fixture is misaligned
 * Mirror has residue from grouting or other material, needs cleaning
-* Lose borad in bathroom shelving needs to be fixed, its joint cracked and needs fixing too
+* Lose board in bathroom shelving needs to be fixed, its joint cracked and needs fixing too
 * Clean door hinges
 * Adjust shelving unit hinges, self close is not working
 * Patch hole next to ventilation switch
+* Fill corner gap in ceramics between floors and bathroom
+* Door frame is chipped

 ### General